 Garden maintenance: weeding, pruning, garden restoration.

-Help in the house: help cleaning our rental room (if used), help deep cleaning house.
+Help in the house: help cleaning and tidying, help deep cleaning house.

 In addition we ask all workawayers to take turns, along with the family, to keep the communal areas clean and tidy.
 We also ask that you keep your own bedroom clean during your stay with us and that you clean it before you leave.

 If you stay with us over summer you will use a bedroom upstairs with a single bed and chest of drawers, and have access to shared bathroom.
 There are no cooking facilities in your bed room but there is fast wifi.

 If you stay with us between October and March, you are likely to be able to stay in our downstairs room that is often used for paying guests during the summer months.
 This is a large bedroom in our home with tv, sofa, double bed, wardrobe, chest of drawers, kettle and table.
 You can enjoy badger watching from your bedroom every evening.
 You will have your own shower room and toilet, adjacent to your room.